-The Department of Social Sciences encompasses the disciplines of political science, sociology, anthropology and public administration.
+The Department of Social Sciences encompasses the disciplines of political science, sociology, anthropology, and public administration.
 The department offers coursework and awards degrees at both the undergraduate and graduate levels.
 Our faculty concentrates on a variety of subjects using an interdisciplinary approach, including: American and urban politics; organization and management; policy analysis; science, technology, and environment; urban sociology and ethnography; international migration; and sociology of architecture and design.

-An undergraduate program is offered leading to a Bachelor of Science with a concentration in political science, as well as minors in political science, sociology and public administration.
-The department participates with other IIT departments in offering interdisciplinary minors in legal studies, law and society, technology and human affairs, and urban studies.
+An undergraduate program is offered leading to a Bachelor of Science in Political Science, as well as minors in political science, sociology, public administration, and so on.
+The department participates with other IIT departments in offering interdisciplinary minors in legal studies, law and society, technology and human affairs, and urban studies, among others.

 At the graduate level, the department offers the master's degree in public administration (M.P.A.).
-Degrees are offered combining several different undergraduate degrees including political science with a master's degree in public administration.
+Degrees are offered combining several different undergraduate degrees, including political science with a master's degree in public administration.
 These combined degrees can usually be completed in five years.
 The department cooperates with the university's law school (Chicago-Kent College of Law) in offering a program leading to a bachelor's degree and law degree in six years instead of the usual seven years.

-The educational objectives of the degree program in Political Science are to provide students with knowledge of the central concepts and theories in political science and a set of practical skills preparing the student for success in either the public sector, non-profit and private sectors, graduate school or law school.
+The educational objectives of the degree program in Political Science are to provide students with knowledge of the central concepts and theories in political science and a set of practical skills preparing the student for success in either the public sector, non-profit and private sectors, graduate school, or law school.

-The practical skills set emphasizes skills necessary to identify and formulate policy, operational and business problems, and do the analysis necessary to identify their solutions.
-Specific skills emphasized include written and oral communication, modeling, statistical and other forms of analysis.
-Most students majoring in political science focus their study on American government, urban affairs, administrative and organization theory or public policy.
+The curriculum is designed to develop the skills necessary to identify and formulate policy, and to conduct the analysis necessary to devise solutions.
+Specific skills emphasized include written and oral communication, modeling, statistical, and other forms of analysis.
+Most students majoring in political science focus their study on American government, urban affairs, administrative and organization theory, public policy, or interdisciplinary approaches.

-Basic courses in the social sciences have the objective of providing both majors and non-majors with an understanding of local and global issues that are addressed by the study of the social sciences and of the techniques that are used to address those issues.
+Basic courses in the social sciences have the objective of providing both majors and non-majors with an understanding of local and global issues.
 Specialized courses in the policy areas have the objective of offering both majors and non-majors the opportunity to pursue a variety of social science subjects at advanced levels.